Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 FAQs:

-Can I sell my house in Texas with a pending insurance claim?
+How can I sell my house in Texas with a pending insurance claim?

 What are the steps to selling a house with unresolved insurance issues?

-- Tell potential buyers about existing claims.
+- Let buyers know about claims.

-- Provide inspection reports.
+- Submit inspection reports.

-- Discuss repair options or how to transfer claims.
+- Review repair or claim transfer options.

 Key Insights